Cusp Bifurcation in Metastatic Breast Cancer Cells: Introduction

-Regarding metastasis, much attention has been devoted to two cellular states: epithelial (E) and mesenchymal (M), each recognizable by the levels of specific proteins \cite{PMID:19487818, PMID:10647931,PMID:33500360,PMID:16493418,PMID:27840647}.
-Normal epithelial (E) cells are not motile and can grow (divide) in response to growth signals, as opposed to mesenchymal (M) cells that can detach from epithelial layers and are motile, but less likely to divide \cite{PMID:27634432}.
-This choice between cell division and movement is the ``go-or-grow hypothesis" \cite{PMID:18245463}.
+Different cell states can emerge during disease progression, such as cancer metastasis.
+Regarding metastatic cancer, much attention has been devoted to two cellular states: epithelial (E) and mesenchymal (M), each recognizable by the levels of specific proteins, which correspond to the steady states of multistable gene regulatory networks \cite{PMID:19487818, PMID:10647931,PMID:33500360,PMID:16493418,PMID:27840647}.
+Normal epithelial (E) cells are not motile and can grow (divide) in response to growth signals, as opposed to mesenchymal (M) cells that do not form epithelial layers and are motile, but less likely to divide \cite{PMID:27634432}.
+The assumption of a binary choice between cell division and movement is the ``go-or-grow hypothesis" \cite{PMID:18245463}.
 Since metastasis requires departure from a primary site and growth at a different site, both the epithelial-mesenchymal transition (EMT), and mesenchymal-epithelial transition (MET) seem to be required \cite{PMID:23238008}.
-Thus, EMT alone is not always sufficient for metastasis \cite{PMID:26560033} if a binary classification into E and M cell types is assumed since MET is required for growth in the new location.
-Moreover, EMT might not be necessary either, according to recent work \cite{PMID:26560033} \cite{PMID:26560028} that showed that most metastatic cells do not undergo EMT, and EMT inhibition does not reduce metastasis.
+Thus, EMT alone is not always sufficient for metastasis \cite{PMID:26560033} if a binary classification into E and M cell types is assumed since MET is also required for growth in the new location.
+Moreover, EMT might not be necessary either, according to recent work \cite{PMID:26560033} \cite{PMID:26560028} showing that most metastatic cells do not undergo full EMT, and EMT inhibition does not reduce metastasis.
 Furthermore, metastasis relies on detached cells invading their tissue neighborhood and accessing the bloodstream, which occurs on top of EMT, under the control of different genes called pro- and antimetastatic regulators, such as BACH1 and RKIP \cite{metarticle}.
+We believe that we can pinpoint the threshold when these regulators cause a qualitative shift in the transition between the two states, and describe a new view that may be crucial to understanding whether and how metastasis will occur.